Who should submit manuscripts to Voices of Practitioners? »

 - For quoted material longer than 100 words, authors must seek and submit written permission from the copyright holder prior to publication.

 Authors should submit manuscripts through Manuscript Central, the online manuscript submission system for Voices of Practitioners and Young Children http://mc.manuscriptcentral.com/youngchildren.
 On many of the pages, you’ll see the Young Children logo and other information specific to Young Children.
-After creating an account, authors will find instructions for manuscript submission.
+After creating an account, authors will find instructions for Voices of Practitioners submissions.

 Be sure to select Voices of Practitioners under manuscript type and to submit the cover page, article, and photographs as separate files.
 Each manuscript will receive an ID number.
 Authors may check the status of their submissions at any time in Manuscript Central.
-For assistance with Manuscript Central, email Meghan Dombrink-Green (email@example.com).
+For assistance with Manuscript Central, email Heather Collick (email@example.com).

-Also please email a word copy of manuscript to firstname.lastname@example.org
+Also please email a Word copy of manuscripts to, Heather Collick at firstname.lastname@example.org.

 - The journal editor, the teacher research coordinator, and the teacher research coeditors jointly determine whether the article meets the basic guidelines.
 If not, the author is advised why the manuscript is not appropriate for consideration.
 If they choose to, authors can revise their manuscript accordingly and resubmit.

-- Manuscripts that meet the basic guidelines will be subject to peer review by members of the Editorial Advisory Board, a group of early childhood teacher research experts, including teacher researchers, who represent geographic, cultural, linguistic, and subject matter diversity.
+- Manuscripts that meet the basic guidelines will be sent out for peer review by members of the Editorial Advisory Board, a group of early childhood teacher research experts, including teacher researchers, who represent geographic, cultural, linguistic, and subject matter diversity.
 The reviewers will provide comments and recommendations.

-- Using all the reviews as a guide, one of the following decisions will be made (notification will be sent to the author by letter):
+- Using all the reviews as a guide, one of the following decisions will be made (notification will be sent to the author by email):

 - The manuscript will be accepted for publication in Voices of Practitioners on the NAEYC Web site.